Skip to main content

 RSV can be very severe.
 Babies under the age of 6 months have a higher risk of developing serious complications from RSV and are more likely than older children to end up in hospital due to RSV disease.2

-RSV usually begins with a runny nose, cough, sore throat, fever, wheezing and difficulty breathing.
-If it progresses, it can also cause complications such as pneumonia and bronchiolitis.
+RSV usually begins with a runny nose, cough, sore throat, fever and wheezing.
+If it progresses, it can cause difficulty in breathing due to complications such as bronchiolitis and pneumonia.
 More serious complications, such as secondary bacterial infections, can also occur.

 Yes.
 Almost all children experience at least one RSV infection within their first 2 years of life.1 While you can catch RSV at any time, it is more common in autumn and winter (around April–September).3